OCTO-Hurricane/Auditrex/README.md

 ## Security

 Great care has been taken to follow security best practices.
-Please report any issue to <security@intuitem.com>.

 ## License

-This repository contains the source code for both the Open Source edition of Auditrex (Community Edition), released under the AGPL v3, as well as the commercial edition of Auditrex (Pro and Enterprise Editions), released under the intuitem Commercial Software License.
-This mono-repository approach is adopted for simplicity.
+This repository contains the source code for both the Open Source edition of Auditrex (Community Edition), released under the AGPL v3.

-All the files within the top-level "enterprise" directory are released under the intuitem Commercial Software License.

-All the files outside the top-level "enterprise" directory are released under the [AGPLv3](https://choosealicense.com/licenses/agpl-3.0/).

-See [LICENSE.md](./LICENSE.md) for details.
-For more details about the commercial editions, you can reach us on <contact@intuitem.com>.

-Unless otherwise noted, all files are © intuitem.

 ## Activity